Tips to Ace Behavioral Interview

 4) Think of your weaknesses

 Probably, the most critical part of the behavioral interview is to get to know your weaknesses.
 Everyone has them, but your interviewers’ initial goal is to understand in which way you can handle different troubles.
-Thus, prepare several stories about the situations in the past that were challenging or those you were not ready to and tell how you resolved these problems.
+Thus, prepare several stories about the situations in the past that were challenging or those you were not ready for and tell how you resolved these problems.

 5) Use the STAR method

 Situation-Task-Action-Result is a perfect formula to add a scale and shape to your responses.
 Instead of making them vague, think of this method every time you need to organize your response.
 It will not only add to your value as a professional but also give a positive impression of your organizational and communication skills.

 6) Refresh your memory of your honors and awards

 Professional resume writers claim that the behavioral interview is exactly the case when you should remind yourself of all the achievements you have ever made.
-Regardless of whether you have it on paper, you need to quickly come up with a response which may be related to one of your previous recognitions or records.
+Regardless of whether you have it on paper, you need to quickly come up with a response that may be related to one of your previous recognitions or records.

 7) Take notes

 Try to turn your achievements at work into numerical data.
 Answers with definite figures are usually taken better than some general phrases.
 You can take notes of your results and use them for your further interviews as well.
 Such an approach will definitely help you to structure your ideas.
 You are not a professional only.
 You are a newcomer who needs to fit into the organizational structure and culture.
-The behavioral interviews help to hire managers and recruiters to assess if you are the one they look for or not.
+Behavioral interviews help to hire managers and recruiters assess if you are the one they look for or not.
 Help them develop a better impression of you, and you will surely land your dream job.